THE CALL FOR PROJECTS IS NOW CLOSE.

 The CCOV will act as executive producer and work in direct collaboration with the artist to determine the project’s logistics and budget.
 As executive producer, the CCOV will contribute a significant portion of the financial resources needed for the work’s creation and will subsequently support the work’s presentation and touring to national and international markets.

 The inscription period for the 2019-2021 long-term residency is now closed.
-The artist selected will be revealed in January 2019.

 The long-term residency includes access to: